About Youth Programs at AoM

 Ages 0 – 3 (Accompanied by a Parent or Caregiver)

-The Oaks and Acorns Program began last year, and was a huge success!
+The Oaks and Acorns Program began several years ago, and was a huge success!
 Parents and little ones spend their days together playing, exploring the woods, and practicing the core routines of nature connection.
 Songs, games, stories, naps and snacks are also part of the adventure, along with activity sessions and “parent time” talking circles.

 Learn about mentoring young children in nature, and how to plan for a lifetime of growth in yourself and your young one, with this program designed to produce a healthy, happy, nature connected child.